 However, this doesn’t mean you have to spend hundreds of dollars a year on the latest models from popular brands.
 If you’re new to running, see if there’s a running store near you that can take a look at your gait and evaluate what kind of shoe will work best for you.
 Some runners supinate, which means that when they run, they land on the outside of their feet and may require a stabilizing shoe, depending on how far and frequently they’re planning to run.
 Some runners have a neutral gait and have more options to play around with new styles and fads.
 Heavier runners might need shoes that can stand up to wear and tear better, and runners looking for speed will probably want to run in a lighter sprinter shoe.

 It’s hard to self-diagnose your stride and the best shoe for your specific circumstance, so leave it to the pros if you’re new to running.
 Most running shoe stores have a treadmill or indoor track for you to test shoes on, and many of them will let you return or exchange shoes after you’ve worn them a few times if they’re not a good match after all.
-For your first pair of shoes, go to a running store, try a bunch of different options, and figure out which shoe is the best one for you.
+So do many online shoe and boot specialists; Lowa, whose Renegade GTX is a trail walker’s dream, allows returns within 60 days of purchase.
+For your first pair of shoes, go to a running store or e-tailer, try a bunch of different options, and figure out which shoe is the best one for you.

 Once you know for sure what shoe you like, you can look online at clearance sales or on sites like Amazon or Shoekicker to find your next pair at a discount.
 Shoe companies “update” their models at least every year, which means that if you fall in love with a shoe, they will probably change it and break your heart.
 Scouring the Internet for a pair or two of last year’s shoes on clearance will help soften the blow to your feelings and your wallet.
 I almost always buy the model from a year or two ago on deep clearance – sometimes multiple pairs if they’re available at a great price – rather than buying the latest and most expensive version from the brand as soon as it comes out.